Contact SalesLog in

 The p-value stands for probability value.
 It measures the likelihood of a result, assuming the null hypothesis is true.
 It’s a probability gauge showing how likely your result is, assuming no real difference (the null hypothesis).

 The p-value quantifies the strength of evidence against the null hypothesis.
 It is typically compared to a predetermined level of significance, such as 0.05.
-When the p-value is low, it tells you, "This result probably didn't happen by chance!"
+When the p-value is low, it tells you that this result probably didn’t happen by chance.
 This gives you the green light to reject the null hypothesis and consider that your hypothesis might be true.

 The p-value is important because researchers use it to decide whether to accept or reject the null hypothesis.
 Some examples of research questions that can use the p-value are:

-A low p-value suggests there are differences among the groups you tested.
+A low p-value suggests that there are differences among the groups you tested.
 It also indicates that real, predictable relationships among variables may exist.

 Researchers can then interpret the significance of their findings and communicate the strength of evidence to stakeholders and peers.